Tenancy laws (governing lease and rentals)

 Section 543.
 When several persons claim the same immovable property under different contracts of hire:

-Duties and liabilities of the letter
+Duties and liabilities of the letter (landlord/lessor)

 Section 546.
-The letter is bound to deliver the property hired in a good state of repair.
+The letter (landlord/lessor) is bound to deliver the property hired in a good state of repair.

 Section 547.
-The letter is bound to reimburse to the hirer any necessary and reasonable expenses incurred by him for the preservation of the property hired, except expenses for ordinary maintenance and petty repairs
+The letter is bound to reimburse to the tenant any necessary and reasonable expenses incurred by him for the preservation of the property hired, except expenses for ordinary maintenance and petty repairs

 Section 549.
 The delivery of the property hired, the liability of the letter in case of defects and eviction and the effects of a non-liability clause are governed by the provisions of this Code concerning sale, mutatis mutandis.

 Section 550.
-The letter is liable for any defects which arise during the continuance of the contract and he must make all the repairs which may become necessary, except those which are by law or custom to be done by the hirer.
+The letter is liable for any defects which arise during the continuance of the contract and he must make all the repairs which may become necessary, except those which are by law or custom to be done by the tenant.

-Duties and liabilities of the hirer
+Duties and liabilities of the tenant (Hirer/Lessee)

 Section 553.
-The hirer is bound to take as much care of the property hired as a person of ordinary prudence would take of his own property, and to do ordinary maintenance and petty repairs.
+The tenant is bound to take as much care of the property hired as a person of ordinary prudence would take of his own property, and to do ordinary maintenance and petty repairs.

 Section 556.
-If the property hired requires urgent repairs during the continuance of the contract, and if the letter desires to do an act necessary for such repairs, the hirer cannot refuse permission to have such act done, though it may cause him inconvenience.
-However, if the repairs are of such nature as would take unreasonable length of time and thereby cause the property unsuitable for the purpose for which it is let, the hirer may terminate the contract.
+If the property hired requires urgent repairs during the continuance of the contract, and if the letter desires to do an act necessary for such repairs, the tenant cannot refuse permission to have such act done, though it may cause him inconvenience.
+However, if the repairs are of such nature as would take unreasonable length of time and thereby cause the property unsuitable for the purpose for which it is let, the tenant may terminate the contract.

 Section 557.
 In any of the following cases: